nodejs/build/doc/node-test-commit-matrix.md

     - smartos18-64 (Node >= 12)
   - **node-test-commit-windows-fanned**
     - **node-compile-windows**
-      * Combination Filter (structured as a conjuction of implications):
+      * Combination Filter (structured as a conjunction of implications):
         - When `ENGINE!="ChakraCore"` exclude `*-arm`
         - When Node >= 6 exclude `win-vs2013*`
         - When Node >= 10 exclude `win-vs2015*` and `win-vcbt2015*`